Apex Legends Bocek bow: stats, hop-ups, and attachments

 Rampart fires a bow

-The Bocek can be found in the newly-established ‘Marksman Weapons’ category, alongside the G7 Scout, Triple Take, and 30-30 Repeater.
-Naturally, it uses arrows – a new ammo type which can be picked up in stacks of 14, with 28 arrows taking up an inventory slot.
-You can even pick up spent arrows from terrain hit – if you can find them of course.
-You can see how we think it fares in Season 9 in our Apex Legends weapons tier list.
+The Bocek can be found in the ‘Marksman Weapons’, alongside the G7 Scout, Triple Take, and 30-30 Repeater, which are perfect for mid-range engagements and see quite regular use.
+Naturally, it uses arrows, which take up an inventory slot all of their own.
+The good news is that you can even pick up spent arrows from terrain hit – if you can find them of course.
+You can see how it fares in our Apex Legends weapons tier list.

 In this guide, we’ll be breaking down everything you need to know about the Bocek bow, including its damage output, available attachments, and its two new hop-ups: Deadeye’s Tempo and Shatter Caps.